Pros

 Credit burn happens fastest with the “Ultra Upscale” button.
 We watched 200 credits vanish upscaling drafts that should’ve been trashed.
 Our workflow now: generate 512x512 batches, cherry-pick winners, then upscale only the keepers.

-Batch workflow tip: Use SeaArt’s “Relax Mode” for exploration (unlimited on Master tier), switch to priority queue only for finals.
+Batch workflow tip: Use SeaArt’s lower-priority or free creation paths for exploration where possible, then switch to paid/priority capacity only for finals.
 This saved us roughly 40% on the last character design project.

 Recent Developments & Upcoming Roadmap